itagkopoulos/ClusterMissForest/README.md

 Parameters
 __________
 NOTE: Parameters are consisted by MissForest parameters, RandomForest parameters, and SLURM parameters.
-For RandomForest is implemented in scikit-learn, many parameters description will be directly referred to [2], [3], [4] (who also uses scikit-learn)
+Since RandomForest is implemented in scikit-learn, many parameters description will be directly referred to [2], [3], [4] that also use scikit-learn.

 max_iter : int, optional (default=10)
-    The maximum number of iterations in case the convergence is not achieved.
+    The maximum number of iterations to achieve convergence.
+[What happens when it passes this?
+Warning?]

 init_imp : string (default='mean')
     The mode of initial imputation during the preprocessing: